robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 When a test library is taken into use, Robot Framework tries to determine its version.
 This information is then written into the syslog_ to provide debugging information.
-Library documentation tool `libdoc`_ also writes this information into the keyword documentations it generates.
+Library documentation tool Libdoc_ also writes this information into the keyword documentations it generates.

 Version information is read from attribute